djipidi/graphene_django_crud/README.md

 ## Fields

 ### ReadField
-Query field with a required argument "where" that can return only an instance of the defined type. the "where" argument is composed of only unique fields of the model.
+Query field with a required argument "where" that can return only an instance of the defined type.
+Like the get method of the queryset.
+If multiple values ​​are returned, the response will be an error.

 Show doc in graphiql for more information